delb-xml/delb-py/docs/extending.rst

 There's a repository that outlines the mechanics as developer reference: https://github.com/delb-xml/delb-py-reference-plugins

-There's also the snakesist_ project that implements both plugin types to interact with eXist-db_ as storage.
+There's also the snakesist_ project that implements the loader and document mixin plugin types to interact with eXist-db_ as storage.

 Document loaders